Analyze database object dependencies

 Using the object report API

-The database object report that the UI displays can also be accessed via an API call.
+The database object reports that the UI displays can also be accessed via an API call.
 Call the /api

 endpoint passing the database, schema, object type and object name as path parameters /api/{database}/{schema}/{object type}/{object name}